LeaVerou/lea.verou.me/2024/contrast-color/index.md

 Why would one need that?
 The primary use case is when colors are outside the control over the CSS author.
 This includes:
-- Colors defined by the end-user.
-An example you’re likely familiar with: GitHub labels.
+- **User-defined colors.** An example you’re likely familiar with: GitHub labels.
 Think of how you select an arbitrary color when creating a label and GitHub automatically picks the text color — often poorly (we’ll see why in a bit)
-- Colors defined by another developer.
-E.g. you’re writing a web component that supports certain CSS variables for styling.
+- **Colors defined by another developer.** E.g. you’re writing a web component that supports certain CSS variables for styling.
 You *could* require separate variables for the text and background, but that reduces the usability of your web component by making it more of a hassle to use.
 Wouldn’t it be great if it could just use a [sensible default](https://www.nngroup.com/articles/slips/), that you can, but rarely need to override?
-- Colors defined by an external design system, like [Open Props](https://open-props.style/).
+- **Colors defined by an external design system**, like [Open Props](https://open-props.style/) or [Material Design](https://material.io/).

-But even in a codebase where a single author controls everything, it can improve modularization and code reuse.
+Even in a codebase where a single author controls everything, reducing couplings can improve modularity and facilitate better code reuse.

 The good news is that this is actually coming, as the CSS function [`contrast-color()`](https://drafts.csswg.org/css-color-5/#contrast-color).
 This is not new, you may have heard of it as `color-contrast()` before, an earlier name.